widig/torito/README.md

 With Torito you can manage files that are in '.'

 With Torito you can create web components.
+Torito interface is an example of use its components.

 With Torito you can take notes on any file in Torito.